usafa-astro-331/astro-331-2024-spring/labs/lab_04b_attitude_control/README.md

 Copy the setup below, but **do not place the 3rd (middle) cell into the battery holder yet**.

-**Note:** the connection between the Arduino and the 5V rail has moved from previous labs.
-It’s now connected to Vin.

 ![attitude_bb](../../fritzing_diagrams/04_attitude_bb.svg)

-- place IMU (red square)
-  - connect to Arduino with QWIIC cable
-  - follow pin/color definitions in `IMU_pins.h`
-- motor driver (green square)
+- add the motor driver (green square)
   - connect to Arduino and motor
   - follow pin/color definitions in `motor_controller_pins.h`
-- place an LED on pin A0 and connect it to ground via a resistor—the short leg must connect to ground.

-  - same wiring as in communication lab

 ### motor driver

 ![motor_driver](sources/motor_driver.jpg)

 FlatSAT controls a brushed DC motor via a Toshiba TB9051FTG brushed motor driver.
-FlatSAT sends a low-volt/low-current pulse-width modulated (PWM) signal to the motor driver board.
-The driver board provides line voltage to the motor at the same duty cycle.
-A high signal is full voltage and a low signal is zero voltage, and we use the duty cycle to essentially act as a fraction between those two.
-So, a 50% duty cycle corresponds to applying 50% of the total voltage that would correspond to the motor’s top speed.
-Thus, the higher the PWM command, the faster the motor will spin.
+The motor driver provides 0–12 V to the motor, modulated to control motor speed.
+The modulation is controlled by a 3V pulse PWM (pulse width modulation) signal from the Arduino.
+The higher the PWM command, the faster the motor will spin.

 ![img](sources/clip_image002.jpg)

+The motor has a hall effect quadrature encoder.
+FlatSAT uses information from this sensor to identify motor speed.